-Laboratory calibration: Those instruments that are at the end of their calibration interval, or show an uncertainty deviation beyond allowed limits during a field inspection, or instruments repaired by the maintenance service should return to a calibration laboratory prior to their re-use.
-Instruments should be calibrated in a conditioned environment (environmental chambers) by means of appropriate working standards and well defined procedures.
+Laboratory calibration: Instruments Those instruments that are at the end of their calibration interval, instruments showingor show an accuracyuncertainty deviation beyond allowed limits during a field inspection and, or instruments repaired by the maintenance service should return to a calibration laboratory prior to their re-use.
+SensorsInstruments should be calibrated in a conditioned environment (environmental chambers) by means of appropriate working standards-and well defined procedures.
 These working standards should be compared and calibrated periodically with secondary standards and be traceable to international standards.
 Details on the strategy for traceability assurance are described in Volume I, Chapter 1, Annex 1.B.